varunchaudharycs/varunchaudharycs.github.io/README.md

 ### Reward Function

-I'm looking for **Summer 2020 Internship** opportunities in my field of interest wherein I may make a difference for th societal progress.
+I'm looking for **Summer 2020 Internship** opportunities in my field of interest wherein I may make a difference for societal progress.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for